Trip computer content and appearance varies depending on whether the combined instrument panel is analogue or digital:

 An economic driving style generally results in a longer driving distance.
-For more information on how fuel consumption can be influenced, see Environmental philosophy.
+For more information on how fuel consumption can be influenced, see Volvo Car Corporation's Environmental Philosophy.

-Distance and fuel unit can be changed in the menu system MY CAR, see MY CAR.
+You can change unit (km/miles) for distance and speed in the menu system MY CAR, see MY CAR.